rabbitholes0x00/python-beginners/README.md

 ## Python, Linux Installationss
 Many Unix-compatible operating systems, such as macOS and some Linux distributions, have Python installed by default; it's included in the base installation.

-Check python version by following this command `python3 --version` and show default pre-install libraries with `pip3 list`
+Check python version by following this command `python3 --version` and show default pre-install libraries with `pip3 list` then check location of python program using `whereis python3`

 Install interpreted python, put this command on terminal
 ```zsh